Suggested links

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lists panic disorder as a type of anxiety disorder.
 Someone who has a panic disorder will experience unexpected panic attacks regularly.

-Having a panic attack doesn’t automatically mean you are struggling with panic disorder.
-According to the DSM-5, to qualify as a panic disorder, someone has to have at least one panic attack followed by at least one month of constant fear of having another.
+Having panic attacks doesn’t automatically mean you have panic disorder.
+According to the American Psychiatric Association, to qualify as a panic disorder, someone has to have at least one panic attack followed by at least one month of constant fear of having another.

-This fear is so intense and debilitating that it changes their behavior to the point where they might begin to actively avoid situations that can lead them to have another panic attack.
+The fear of having another panic attack is so intense and debilitating that it changes their behavior to the point where they might begin to actively avoid situations that can lead them to have another panic attack.

 Symptoms of Panic Disorder